-In this guide, we’ll take you through everything you need to know to plan two days at Plitvice Lakes National Park in Croatia with your family- from understanding the different park entrances to buying tickets, where to stay, and where to eat.
+In this guide to Plitvice Lakes, we’ll take you through everything you need to know to plan a two-day itinerary at Plitvice Lakes National Park in Croatia with your family.
+We’ll cover understanding the different park entrances, buying tickets, where to stay, and where to eat.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.